PatWalters/resources/cheminformatics_resources.md

 [RDKitTutorial](https://github.com/suneelbvs/rdkit_tutorials) - A nice set of Jupyter notebooks from Suneel Kumar BVS with examples of basic molecule manipulations using the RDKit.

+[Python for Data Analysis](https://www.oreilly.com/library/view/python-for-data/9781449323592/) - There are three pillars of data analysis with Python: Pandas, numpy, and Jupyter (see below).
+This book by Wes McKinney, the author of Pandas, covers all three.
+A course in scientific data analysis should be a requirement for every science undergraduate, and this should be the text.

 [Machine Learning Mastery](https://machinelearningmastery.com/blog/) - Jason Brownlee writes about machine learning in a very practical, easy to understand fashion.
 I've learned so much from his blogs.
 I also highly recommend his eBooks.

 [Deep Learning for the Life Sciences](https://www.oreilly.com/library/view/deep-learning-for/9781492039822/) - A shameless plug for a book I cowrote.
 I really do think this is a good resource that is chock full of useful code examples.
 Code from the book can be found [here](https://github.com/deepchem/DeepLearningLifeSciences).